-• Long-slit mode:
+Long-slit mode:

 - i.
-Observations of any reference arc spectra before / in between / after science observations.
-For each reference arc spectrum the PI will be charged at least 120 sec because of the time it takes to configure the calibration system and the integration time required to obtain a good arc spectrum (often 60 sec).
-For increased efficiency, we recommend the arc observation to occur after the science if only one set is needed.
-Arcs are highly recommended to be taken for every Block. - ii.
-Observations of 5 spectral flats before / in between / after science observations.
-For each set of 5 spectral flats the PI will be charged approximately 120 sec, which includes the setup, integrations and readouts.
-We recommend spectral flats be taken after science for efficiency.
-For clarity, we ask that the PI clearly mentions in both Phase 1 and Phase 2 whether or not flats are needed. - UNC calibrations can be done by PI request: - Long-slit mode: - i.
 Observations of one spectrophotometric standard star (1 exposure) per detector and spectrograph setup.
 These observations will be taken with the widest available long-slit (normally 4").
 The star will be placed in the middle of the slit.
 These data will be acquired during the next available twilight.
 Note that arcs and flats are not normally taken for spectrophotometric standards (the sets coming with the science exposures should be sufficient).
 For clarity, we ask that the PI clearly mentions in both Phase 1 and Phase 2 whether or not spectrophotometric standards are needed for the science.
 Finally, note that if a specific standard star needs to be observed, or the PI wants arcs/flats with the star, these are charged. - ii.
 Observations of one Lick standard star (1 exposure) per detector and spectrograph setup.
 The star will be placed in the middle of the slit.
 These data will be acquired during the next available twilight.
 See comments above.
 If the PI requires a specific spectral type, this must be clearly indicated. - iii.
 5 spectral (lamp) flats per detector and spectrograph setup taken during the day or twilight.
 These can be requested instead of the charged UCC flats taken during the night time after the science frames.
 However, we do NOT recommend the use of these UNC flats except for pixel-to-pixel corrections.
-Because the pixel-to-pixel variation is stable, we will take such flats only once per semester for a given setup.The illumination and, especially, the variations due to slit non-uniformity ARE NOT repeatable.
+Because the pixel-to-pixel variation is stable, we will take such flats only once per semester for a given setup.
+The illumination and, especially, the variations due to slit non-uniformity ARE NOT repeatable.

-- iv.
+iv.
 3-5 twilight spectral flats followed by an arc taken with the same slit width and setup as the science data will be taken upon request during the next available twilight.
+However, since these observations are very time-consuming the request needs a prior approval from the liaison astronomer.

+Imaging mode:

-However, since these observations are very time-consuming the request needs a prior approval from the liaison astronomer. - Imaging mode: - i.
-5 calibration screen flats per detector and camera setup taken during twilight or day. - ii.
+- 5 calibration screen flats per detector and camera setup taken during twilight or day. - ii.
 11 biases per detector setup.